Peri peri chicken is so easy to make and you can control the spicy heat to your family's preferences.

 Generally, though not always, whole birds are cheaper than chicken pieces; it's Bernard Preston's recommendation that you avoid the more expensive fillet cuts; the cartilage in those bones provides important nutrients for your joints.

 I always do two birds when making chicken dishes; it's very little extra work and you'll have left overs for the week; that's part of our slow food, made fast philosophy.

 Rub the chicken pieces in the spice and grill them on a hot fire, turning frequently so they don't burn.

 Meantime, fry one whole chopped onion in oil, and then add the spices, and finally after a few minutes the lemon juice and vinegar.

-Peri-peri chicken is finger licking good; add as much red hot chili as you like.
+Peri peri chicken is finger licking good; add as much red hot pepper as you like.
 Anti inflammatory chili really should be in all our diets, even in small amounts if we don't like the heat.